Artisanal techniques and technological evolution in classic and contemporary stop-motion animation

 Contemporary productions by Wes Anderson

-His style is characterized by symmetries, flat colors, and characters with precise gestures, which enrich the narratives with touches of humor and depth.
+His style is characterized by symmetries, flat colors and characters with precise gestures, which enrich the narratives with touches of humor and depth.

 Creative process and professionalization